 - Consummate is all three elements – passion, intimacy, and commitment

 Notably stated by him are "people having a strong tendency to be attracted to another of similarity; traits, personality, and interpersonal affection".
-The psychologist Scott Peck shares there’s a “‘concern for the spiritual growth of another,’ and simple narcissism”.
-Subsequently there is noble activity.
-In like manner awareness leads that consideration through thoughts and feelings that have an effect with behavior.
+The psychologist Scott Peck shares for consummate there’s a “‘concern for the spiritual growth of another and simple narcissism”.
+Subsequently, there is noble activity.
+In like manner, awareness leads that consideration through thoughts and feelings that have an effect on behavior.

 Eric Fromm points out another view stating, “The feeling is superficial compared to one's devotion to another via a series of loving actions over time”.
-Thus, discovered is experiencing love compared with acts previously experienced with thoughts through memories.
-Under those circumstance decided are past actions with intimacy leading toward committal.
+Thus, discovering is experiencing love compared with acts previously experienced with thoughts through memories.
+Here we see past experiences of romantic love interjected into love.
+Under that circumstance decided are past actions with intimacy leading toward committal.
 Implied is a conscious choice in early stages somewhat of involuntary sensations.
 Later, those are without that dependence or are independent of biological factors seen with cognition and/or free will.
-As can be seen devotion is a choice with actions and shown by deeds.
+As can be seen, devotion is a choice with actions and shown by deeds.

 © 2017 Tim Mitchell